columnflow/columnflow/docs/user_guide/building_blocks/config_objects.md

 ## "Variable" creation

-In order to plot something out of the processed datasets, columnflow uses {external+order:py:class}`order.variable.Variable`s.
-It is therefore not enough to create a new column in a {py:class}`~columnflow.production.Producer` for the plotting tasks, it must also be translated in a {external+order:py:class}`order.variable.Variable`, which name can be given to the argument ```--variables``` for the plotting/histograming task.
+In order to create histograms out of the processed datasets, columnflow uses {external+order:py:class}`order.variable.Variable`s.
 These {external+order:py:class}`order.variable.Variable`s need to be added to the config using the function {external+order:py:meth}`order.config.Config.add_variable`.
 The standard syntax is as
 follows:

 ```python
 config.add_variable(
     name=variable_name,  # this is to be given to the "--variables" argument for the plotting task